ForwardStar/RAID6-distributed/README.md

 1. Delete any one disk in "./filesystem";
 2. Delete any two disks in "./filesystem".
 ```
+These operations should be done manually and externally (not built-in operations).

 A running example:
 ```
-For a Galois field GF(2^n), a maximum number of 2^n storage disks is allowed, and the chunk size would be n bits.
+For a Galois field GF(2^k), a maximum number of 2^k storage disks is allowed, and the chunk size would be k bits.
-Enter the degree 'n' of the Galois field (n < 32): 8 [INFO] [Tue Nov 21 15:59:51 2023] Finding a monic irreducible polynomial (x = 2) of degree n.
+Enter the degree 'k' of the Galois field (k < 32): 8 [INFO] [Tue Nov 21 15:59:51 2023] Finding a monic irreducible polynomial of degree k.
 [INFO] [Tue Nov 21 15:59:51 2023] The modulo irreducible polynomial is x ^ 8 + x ^ 4 + x ^ 3 + x + 1.
 [INFO] [Tue Nov 21 15:59:51 2023] The generator is x + 1.
 Enter the number of storage disks (1 - 256).
 Note that two extra disks would be used for checksum: 10